Gainesville Police Department Says They're "Proud" of K-9 Unit Officers

 Corporal Casey Walsh is the handler of the K-9 who mauled an innocent homeless woman who was thought to be a domestic battery suspect.

 GPD’s K-9 policy states, “The handler must be sure the canine has targeted the suspect rather than someone else.”
-However, Walsh allowed her K-9 to attack a woman sleeping and concealed in bushes; decreasing the credibility of her assessment.
+However, Walsh allowed her K-9 to attack a woman sleeping and concealed in bushes.

 GPD’s K-9 policy additionally states, “Handlers will utilize all reasonable means to affect apprehension without incurring a bite.”
 However, body-cam footage shows Cpl.
-Walsh stating over her car's intercom that the dog would bite the suspect under the presumption he was listening.
+Walsh stating over her car's intercom that the dog would bite the suspect under the presumption the suspect was listening.

 GPD’s K-9 bite policy states, “If a determination is made that the injury or bite was not within department policy, the handler will be subjected to disciplinary action.”
 Walsh was not subject to disciplinary action.
 GPD interim chief Nelson Moya said in a statement that all “departmental policies and protocols” were followed.